 - The auditor's report expresses an adverse opinion on the combined financial statements in conformity with generally accepted accounting principles and a qualified opinion for the omission of the general fixed asset account group on the combined financial statements in conformity with a regulatory basis of accounting prescribed by the Oklahoma State Department of Education. - 2.
 No significant deficiencies relating to the audit of the financial statements are reported in the Schedule of Findings and Questioned Costs. - 3.
 No instances of noncompliance material to the financial statements of the District were reported during the audit. - 4.
 No significant deficiencies relating to the audit of the major federal award programs are reported in the "Report on Compliance with Requirements Applicable to Each Major Program and Internal Control over Compliance in Accordance with OMB Uniform Guidance" - 5.
 An unqualified opinion report was issued on the compliance of major federal award programs. - 6.
 The audit disclosed no audit findings and questioned costs, which are required to be reported under OMB Uniform Guidance. - 7.
-Identification of Major Programs: Education Stabilization Fund (84.425D) program and the Title I (84.010,84.367,84.424A) program, which was clustered in the determination. - 8.
+Identification of Major Programs: Education Stabilization Fund (84.425D,84.425U) programs, which were clustered in the determination, and the Title I (84.010) program. - 8.
 The dollar threshold used to determine between Type A and Type B programs was \$750,000. - 9.
 The District did not qualify to be a low-risk auditee.